aloussase/AlexandriaApp/README.md

 - Search for your favorite titles and download them
 - Can't find your favorite book in the right format?
 No problem, builtin EBook converter

+**Anti-features**

+- Uses some non-free sources for downloading books.
+Specifically, Alexandria uses Libgen.
+  Libgen is considered a [shadow library](https://en.wikipedia.org/wiki/Shadow_library).
+- Uses a custom-made proprietary API for converting books from one format to another.
+I will consider open-sourcing this once it's mature enough.

 ## Screenshots

 <div align=center>